 Payment Form For Your Product Sales Funnel

-The only problem with using Webflow as a sales funnel is that they don't offer one-click upsells.
+The only problem with using Webflow or Wordpress as a landing page provider, is they don't offer easy solutions for accepting payments and upsells.

 But that's okay because we can use a free third-party tool, Cartfuel, to accept payments.

-The best part is we can embed our payment form on your new Webflow sales funnel with ease.
+The best part is we can embed our payment form on your new Webflow or Wordpress landing page with ease.